Your journey to be a part of Singapore begins here with our highly customised case management

 (i) Public Housings

-Singapore PRs are entitled to purchase public housings (HDB) owned and managed by the Government while foreigners can only purchase private properties which are at least double to triple the price of an HDB.
+Singapore PRs are entitled to purchase resale public housing (HDB) owned and managed by the Government.
+In contrast, foreigners can only purchase private properties at least double or triple the HDB price.

 (ii) Taxes for Residential Properties